SteakBarbare/Bender-Bot/README.md

 > > ```

 - npm i to install dependencies
+- node dbInit.js should be ran to save, sync and update your models
 - node deployCommands.js to register your commands in the guild
 - node index.js to launch the Bot